Medically reviewed on Oct 18, 2017

 By raising the soft tissue and skin of your forehead and brow, a brow lift can give your face a more youthful appearance.

-Keep in mind that brow lift results aren't permanent.
+Keep in mind that brow lift results won't last forever.
 As you age your facial skin might begin to droop again.
 Sun damage also can age your skin.